codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 ---------------------------------

-You can offset the matched parameters in your route by any numeric value with the ``offset`` option, with the value is the number of segments to offset.
+You can offset the matched parameters in your route by any numeric value with the ``offset`` option, with the value being the number of segments to offset.

 This can be beneficial when developing API's with the first URI segment being the version number.
 It can also be used when the first parameter is a language string::